pockerman/qubit-notes/comp_techs/2025-05-17-gradient-descent.md

 Very often we want to calculate the maximum or minimum locations of a function.
 Another similar problem is to find the paramters of a function in order to minimize or maximize a certain condition.
 Both problems are of practical interest.

-In this short note, I discuss <a href="https://en.wikipedia.org/wiki/Gradient_descent"> gradient descent</a> algorithm also known as steepest descent.
+In this short note, I discuss the <a href="https://en.wikipedia.org/wiki/Gradient_descent"> gradient descent</a> algorithm also known as steepest descent.

 **keywords** graident-descent, unconstrained-optimization, numerical-methods